ljharb/qs/README.md

 });
 ```

-When using the `plainObjects` option the parsed value is returned as a null object, created via `Object.create(null)` and as such you should be aware that prototype methods will not exist on it and a user may set those names to whatever value they like:
+When using the `plainObjects` option the parsed value is returned as a null object, created via `{ __proto__: null }` and as such you should be aware that prototype methods will not exist on it and a user may set those names to whatever value they like:

 ```javascript
 var nullObject = qs.parse('a[hasOwnProperty]=b', { plainObjects: true });